Thatch is naturally occurring and is essential for a healthy lawn, however too much can have the opposite effect.

-There is no exact time when you should de-thatch or scarify you lawn, however suitable gardening conditions are needed.
+There is no exact time when you should scarify or de-thatch your lawn however, suitable gardening conditions are needed.
 You will need plenty of sun to allow the grass to grow strongly after de-thatching.
-It is essential that the grass is able to grow quickly after scarification.
-Avoid scarifying your lawn in periods of drought or extremely dry conditions as this isn’t conducive to strong grass growth.
+It is essential that the grass is able to grow quickly after scarification so you should avoid scarifying your lawn in periods of drought or extremely dry conditions, as this isn’t conducive to strong grass growth.
 Similarly avoid scarifying the lawn in cold conditions.

 It is normally best to scarify your lawn twice a year.
 Once at the beginning of the mowing season around March and April time, and again at the end around September before the winter cold sets in.
 This will ensure that adequate levels of thatch are left for the entire year.